This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Laissez les bon temps rouler (let the good times roll).

-This is the New Orleans motto and the Louisiana city definitely lives up to it.
-Visitors are guaranteed to have a good time in the city known as the Big Easy every day of the year.
-Although the city is most well-known for its Mardi Gras celebrations, it hosts a lot of other annual festivals too.
+The New Orleans motto, visitors will definitely have a good time when they visit the Big Easy.
+Although it’s most well-known for its Mardi Gras celebrations, the city also hosts many other annual festivals.
 Take your pick of the best New Orleans festivals.

 All that jazz